 My name is Omri.

 These days I specialise in front end observability.
 Most of my projects and projects I contribute to are hosted on Github and are available as open-source.
-I write articles about coding on
+Sometimes, I write articles about coding on Medium.

 Short articles I've written include 💂 Front end observability.
 A practical guide to browser error monitoring. ✏️ An illustrated guide to SemVer (Semantic Versioning) 🤺.
 A walk-through for using git submodules as a tool for code re-use 🐙.
 An example of how to automate documentation websites creation 🤖.
 And more.

 I'm also maintaining a couple of mostly useless web pages: Black is just a black page with full-screen toggle we use on our TV at home to black out the screen 🖥.
 A simple page that tells the time 🕰.
 See current stage of the moon 🌕.
 PWD is a consistent password generator 🔑.
 A simple typing game I used to teach my kids what is a keyboard.